PogChamps: Tournament history

 The first PogChamps tournament was announced in late May 2020 by Chess.com.
 The games were played in the 10+5 Rapid Time control and all 16 players were streamers on Twitch.
 Running from June 5–19, the tournament was won by League of Legends streamer Voyboy.
 Coaching and commentary was provided primarily by Grandmaster (GM) Hikaru Nakamura and Woman FIDE Master (WFM) Alexandra Botez.

 PogChamps 2 was announced on and was played from August 21 through September 6.
 Some players returned from the first tournament, while others, such as David Pakman and Hafþór Júlíus Björnsson, played in the tournament for the first time.
 PogChamps 2's lineup included some players who were not primarily Twitch streamers.
 This event featured a slightly different format, with two game matches in the group stage.
-Coaches included previously mentioned Nakamura and Botez, as well as GM Daniel Naroditsky, Woman Grandmaster (WGM) Qiyu Zhou, International Master (IM) Anna Rudolf and IM Levy Rozman.
+Coaches included Nakamura and Botez, as well as GM Daniel Naroditsky, Woman Grandmaster (WGM) Qiyu Zhou, International Master (IM) Anna Rudolf and IM Levy Rozman.
 The tournament was ultimately won by World of Warcraft and Hearthstone streamer Hafu (itshafu).

 PogChamps 3 was announced on and was played from February 14 through February 28.
 Notable contestants for the third event include streamers xQc (marking his third time participating), Ludwig and MoistCr1tikal (marking their second times participating), as well as Myth, Pokimane, and Neekolul; YouTubers MrBeast and Michelle Khare, rapper Logic, actor Rainn Wilson and poker player Daniel Negreanu.
 In the announcement article, Chess.com noted how previous PogChamps tournaments, as well as other external events such as the success of The Queen's Gambit on Netflix, had led to a dramatic increase in the number of site registrations and daily games played, allowing them to gain several sponsorships for the third iteration of the series, which in turn led to an increased prize pool of $100,000.
 The tournament was won by French streamer Sardoche.